-Women’s weightlifting has grown exponentially in the past few years thanks in great part to some CrossFit competitors turned Olympians like Alyssa Ritchey, Tia-Clair Toomey, and Morghan King.
+Women’s weightlifting has grown exponentially in the past few years thanks in great part to some CrossFit competitors turned Olympians, like Alyssa Ritchey, Tia-Clair Toomey, and Morghan King.
 That said, men and women have different needs when it comes to the type of footwear they utilize — mostly due to biomechanical and force production differences.
 (1)(2) Having a shoe with a higher ankle and slightly higher heel may be helpful for women when competing in weightlifting.
-That’s why we chose the Reebok Legacy Lifter II as our pick for best weightlifting shoe for women.
+That’s why we chose the Reebok Legacy Lifter II as our pick for women.

 Reebok Legacy Lifter II – Women’s

 The Reebok Legacy Lifter II was designed for the female weightlifter and it shows.
 The higher collar support and beefed-up Achilles pad offer more ankle support than other shoes.
 The shoe is molded in an anatomical shape that naturally contours the foot for maximum support and power output to prevent wasting energy.
 It features a thicker lockdown strap over the midfoot for added support and an antimicrobial sock liner to prevent bacteria and smell.

 Reebok's signature weightlifting shoe is engineered with updates for stability and performance on the platform.
 This version of the shoe features an ETC anti-microbial lining, achilles padding, and a high-grip rubber outsole great for explosive movements.